 Great Articles on Velocity Based Training

-Recently there is a HUGE interest in Velocity Based Training (VBT), especially with the growth of more affordable measurement devices such as PUSH and growth of wearable devices that uses algorithms (machine learning) to estimate barbell velocities from accelerometer data.
+Recently there is a HUGE interest in Velocity Based Training (VBT), especially with the growth of more affordable measurement devices and growth of wearable devices that uses algorithms (machine learning) to estimate barbell velocities from accelerometer data.

 Step one is to evaluate the validity, reliability and sensitivity of these wearable technologies against gold standards in VBT.
 Step two would be to evaluate certain principles of VBT on representative sample – this might include the reliability and usefulness of daily 1RM, velocity-exertion relationship and so forth.
 I would say VERY fruitful area for both practice and research and I am currently looking for PhD option on this very topic.